 - Sound system.

-Hiring the hall
+Hiring the Community Hall

-To find out more about the management and purpose of the Community Hall Management and Hire Service Group, read the charter.
+To find out more about the management and purpose of the Community Hall Management and Hire Group, read the charter.

-History of the hall
+History of the Community Hall

 In 1976 Warringah Shire Council agreed to cover the cost of building materials for a new community hall, and the Scotland Island Progress Association provided the labour to build it.
 After four years spent sorting out ownership of the site in Catherine Park, in May 1980, the Association received approval for the plan by architect Eric Singer from Lovett Bay.